sumitsbasra/strava-wrapped/README.md

 1. Visit [recap.fit](https://recap.fit)
 2. Follow the onboarding flow
 3. Paste your Client ID and Client Secret
-4. Click "Connect with Strava"
+4. Click "Save & Connect"
-5. Authorize the app
+5. **You'll be redirected to Strava's authorization page** — This is part of OAuth 2.0 security.
+Even though you created the API app, you still need to authorize it to access your data.
+This happens every time you connect (or when your session expires).
+6. Click **Authorize** on Strava's page
+7. You'll be redirected back to recap.fit
-6. Enjoy your personalized 2025 Wrapped! 🎉
+8. Enjoy your personalized 2025 Wrapped! 🎉

+**Why the Strava redirect?**
+This is OAuth 2.0 working as designed.
+Creating a Strava API app gives you credentials, but you still need to explicitly authorize those credentials to access your data.
+This security measure ensures no app can access your Strava data without your explicit permission—even your own app!

 ### Returning Users